mikeal/ZDAG/SPEC.md

 ### STRUCTURE_MAP_KEY_DELTAS

+This is a very effiicent structure for map encoding.

 Here we leverage the requirement that map keys are all strings in the IPLD data model and the fact that they have to be deterministically sorted.